 You can change the margins and padding of individual rows and columns, and you can change the margins of individual modules.
 You can set different values for each device size.

-- Mobile autospacing
+- Mobile auto spacing

-You can disable mobile autospacing or override it by setting your own values for small devices.
+You can disable mobile auto spacing or override it by setting your own values for small devices.

-In this article we'll describe a simple approach to adjusting margins and padding if you're new to Page Builder.
+In this article we'll describe a simple approach to adjusting margins and padding if you're new to Beaver Builder.
 For more finely tuned control over spacing and the details about how the final value is determined, see the troubleshooting article on margins and padding.

 As shown in the diagram below, the width and height of a border box apply to the content area.
 The padding, border width, and margin are added to that.
 Padding is inside the border; margins are outside the border.

-Tip: If the box-sizing property is
+Exception: If the box-sizing property is

 border-box, the width and height properties include content, padding, and border.

 Lay out your page first for large devices (desktop).
-As you get more familiar with how Page Builder adjusts margins and padding for mobile, you can switch to a "mobile first" approach if you want.
+As you get more familiar with how Beaver Builder adjusts margins and padding for mobile, you can switch to a "mobile first" approach if you want.

 Make adjustments to individual margins and padding for large devices on the Advanced tab of individual rows, columns, and modules.

-By default, whatever value you enter for desktop is also used for tablets, but you can change specific values in tablet view.
+By default, whatever value you enter for desktop is also used for tablets, but you can change set specific values in tablet view.

-Click the icon again to check your layouts again in mobile view.
-The autospacing feature automatically reduces the top, bottom, left, and right margins in rows, columns, and modules.
+For mobile devices, the auto spacing feature automatically reduces the top, bottom, left, and right margins in rows, columns, and modules.
 It also reduces the left and right padding in rows and columns.
-You can override that by entering a value in mobile view.
+You can override auto spacing by entering a specific value in mobile view.
 See the Related Articles for more information about auto spacing and how to disable it.